Bratislava

-The city's history has been influenced by people of many nations and religions, including Austrians, Bulgarians, Croats, Czechs, Germans, Hungarians, Jews, Romani and Slovaks.
-It was the coronation site and legislative center and capital of the Kingdom of Hungary from 1563 to 1783; eleven Hungarian kings and eight queens were crowned in St Martin's Cathedral.
-Most Hungarian parliament assemblies were held here from the 17th century until the Hungarian Reform Era, and the city has been home to many Hungarian, German and Slovak historical figures.
+The city's history has been influenced by people of many nations and religions, including Austrians, Bulgarians, Croats, Czechs, Germans, Hungarians, Jews and Slovaks.
+It was the coronation site and legislative center and capital of the Kingdom of Hungary from 1536 to 1783; eleven Hungarian kings and eight queens were crowned in St Martin's Cathedral.
+Most Hungarian parliament assemblies were held here from the 17th century until the Hungarian Reform Era, and the city has been home to many Hungarian, German, and Slovak historical figures.

-Today Bratislava is the political, cultural and economic centre of Slovakia.
-It is the seat of the Slovak president, the parliament and the Slovak Executive.
-It has several universities, and many museums, theatres, galleries and other cultural and educational institutions.
-Many of Slovakia's large businesses and financial institutions have headquarters there.
+Today, Bratislava is the political, cultural and economic centre of Slovakia.
+It is the seat of the Slovak president, the parliament, and the Slovak Executive.
+It has several universities, and many museums, theatres, galleries, and other cultural and educational institutions.
+Many large businesses and financial institutions have headquarters there.
+Bratislava is the 19th-richest region of the European Union by GDP (PPP) per capita.
 GDP at purchasing power parity is about three times higher than in other Slovak regions.
-Bratislava receives around 1 million tourists every year, mostly from the Czech Republic, Germany, and Austria.
+The city receives around one million tourists every year, mostly from the Czech Republic, Germany, and Austria.

 Etymology

+The medieval settlement Brezalauspurc (literally 'Braslav's castle') was first mentioned in 907, and is attributed to Bratislava, but the actual location of Brezalauspurc is under scholarly debate.

+The name Pozsony was first mentioned in Establishing charter of the abbey of Pannonhalma [hu] in 1002.
+The linguist Ján Stanislav believed the city's Hungarian name, Pozsony, to be attributed to the surname Božan, likely a prince who owned the castle before 950.
+Although the Latin name was also based on the same surname, according to research by the lexicologist Milan Majtán, the Hungarian version is not found in any official records from the time in which the theorised prince would have lived.
+All three versions, however, were related to those found in Slovak, Czech, and German: Vratislaburgum (905), Braslavespurch, and Preslavasburc (both 907).
+This however was disproved by János Melich, explaining that contemporary sources prove, that Bozan actually comes from a germanisation by Otto von Freising from the Hungarian name Poson, along with another etymological theory claiming the name traces its origins to Požúň.
+He, similar to historian Nandor Knauz, claims that the popularity of the name of Old Hungarian origin Poson in the era is the personal name from which the city's name is derived.
+Flóris Rómer and linguist Lajos Kiss also attributes the name Pozsony (originally spelled Posony) to the Hungarian name Poson, likely the first ispán of the castle.
+The name then evolved to Praslavia, Praslaburck, and to Preßburg.

+After World War I, during the dissolution of Austria-Hungary, between 1918 and 1919, the name Wilsonov or Wilsonstadt was proposed by American Slovaks.
+The name was after the President of the United States Woodrow Wilson, as he played a major role in the establishment of the new First Czechoslovak Republic.